sgravrock/hfs/README.md

 absolute regardless of whether or not they have a leading colon.
 The volume name should not be included in the path.

-The get and put commands will convert the contents of the data fork between Unicode and Mac OS Roman if the `--text` flag is used.
+If the `--text` flag is used, the `get` and `put` commands will convert the contents of the data fork between Unicode and Mac OS Roman and between Unix and Macintosh line endings.

 ## Support, or lack thereof